nf-core/website/src/content/docs/contributing/nfcore_component-specifications/test_data.md

 #### 1.3 License of test data

-Test data MUST be publically available and have licenses to allow public reuse
+Test data MUST be publicly available and have licenses to allow public reuse

 #### 1.4 Documentation of test data